 Something unusual comes our way with an Industry Promotional Piece.
 It lasts four minutes, 18 seconds as it shows a promo created to tout the film at an exhibitor’s convention.
 We see Murphy and Aykroyd improvise a bit to sell the flick.
 It’s amusing and this is a cool extra.

 35 years after its initial release, Trading Places remains a reasonably charming and amusing piece of work.
 While the flick doesn’t excel at much, it maintains a nice sense of lightness and humor that allows it to succeed.
-The Blu-ray brings us generally good picture and audio as well as some largely interesting supplements.
-This becomes a pretty positive Blu-ray for an enjoyable movie, though not one that upgrades the 2008 Blu-ray, as it just reproduces that release in a literal fashion.
+The Blu-ray brings us generally good audio and mediocre visuals as well as some largely interesting supplements.
+This becomes an erratic Blu-ray for an enjoyable movie, though not one that upgrades the 2008 Blu-ray, as it just reproduces that release in a literal fashion.

 To rate this film visit the original review of TRADING PLACES